jychpr/NumericalMethod_NewtonRaphson_Secant/README.md

 File metnum.c contain both method with fixed value written in the code for both method.
 This file is used for my homework

 File metnum.py contain both method with fixed value written in the code for both method, in python.
 This file is used for my homework

+.

+File metnumtutor.c is used for my tutorial homework